-Table 3 summarizes the primary land uses envisioned for NMIA and indicates whether these uses are permitted as a primary use or as an accessory or conditional use.
-Primary land uses include similar uses in the North Milwaukie Employment (NME) zone include manufacturing and distribution as well as additional uses that are more flexible in creating employment uses.

-The primary land uses in Table 3 have been translated into zoning and site design standards as part of project implementation.
+Table 3 summarizes the primary land uses envisioned for NMIA and indicates whether these uses are currently permitted as a primary use or as an accessory or conditional use.
+Recommended primary land uses include similar uses in today's NMIA, as well as additional uses that are more flexible in creating employment uses.
+The primary land uses in Table 3 will be translated into zoning and site design standards as part of the project implementation process, one of the first steps in implementing the Plan.